mkj3085003/2025_Notes/pages/Part 1.md

 					- After I learn the **basics**, I watch TV shows to **consolidate** what I've learned and to put them into practice.
 					- Besides, I might want to test my progress by taking **standardised tests.**
 				- How are languages taught and learned in your school?
-					- English is one of our compulsory subjects, so we spend quite a lot of time studying it.
+					- English is one of our **compulsory subjects**, so we spend quite a lot of time studying it.
+					- We lea
 				- What kinds of difficulties would you have if you want to learn a new language?
 -